MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 # Comparison with alternatives

-The HTTPSSVC record type closely resembles some existing record types and proposals.
+The SVCB record type closely resembles some existing record types and proposals.
 A complaint with all of the alternatives is that web clients have seemed unenthusiastic about implementing them.
 The hope here is that by providing an extensible solution that solves